 This capstone course synthesizes the key factors of the major courses taken during the students' previous years of study.
 Students prove knowledge of research methods, theory and policy through a term project.
-This course includes a lecture series providing and allowing students to hear criminal justice professionals address important career related issues.
 Other seminar components include interviewing, resume construction, financial security, recognition of job security and professionalism.
 An exit exam covering undergraduate study in the major will be given.

-Prerequisites: Approval by Instructor or Chair Offered: Yearly
+Prerequisites: Approval by Instructor or Chair